9 Top-Rated Tourist Attractions in Guimarães

-Deserving of its status as a UNESCO World Heritage Site, Guimarães, in the Minho region of northern Portugal, is reverentially known as the "cradle of the nation".
+Deserving of its status as a UNESCO World Heritage Site, Guimarães, in the Minho region of northern Portugal, is reverentially known as the "cradle of the nation."
 As well as being the birthplace of the country's first king, Afonso Henriques, Guimarães was the first capital of the newly established kingdom of "Portucale" and is justifiably proud of its place in Portuguese history.
 Its landmark castle, a medieval wonder, dominates the old town skyline.
 Together with the nearby Paço dos Duques, the ancient stronghold is indicative of the profusion of well-preserved buildings and historic monuments that embellish the maze of picturesque narrow streets converging on the town's tourist-friendly central square, Largo da Oliveira.
 Adding to the allure are some fabulous museums housed in beautiful convents and monasteries.
 Sightseeing extends to the city's outlying districts, where verdant woodland and fun-packed water parks are waiting to be discovered.
-And not far from Guimarães is one of Portugal's most impressive archaeological sites, the evocative Citânia de Briteiros.
+And not far from Guimarães is one of Portugal's most impressive archaeological sites and a deserved tourist attraction in its own right, the evocative Citânia de Briteiros.

 Looming large over the city center, Guimarães Castle is one of the most complete and best-preserved medieval strongholds in Portugal.
 Dating from the 10th century, its enormous square keep and the eight crenelated towers that surround it remain a familiar and much cherished landmark.
 The castle is believed to be the birthplace in 1110 of Portugal's first king, Afonso Henriques, and as such is regarded by many as a national shrine; the much-visited font where he was baptized is kept in the Romanesque chapel of São Miguel, tucked into the western end of the castle.
 Mass is celebrated here annually on the king's birthday to commemorate the event.
 The aforementioned keep - known as the Torre de Menagem - reputedly housed an 11th-century Benedictine convent founded by the Countess Mumadona.
 Visitors can walk the heavy curtain walls and scale the narrow steps to the top of the tower where fine views of the city and the countryside can be admired